-The Federal Reserve and the OCC substantially amended the regulatory risk-based capital rules applicable to us.
-The rules phased in over time becoming fully effective as of January 1, 2019.
-Our minimum capital requirements are (i) a common Tier 1 equity ratio of 4.5%, (ii) a Tier 1 capital (common Tier 1 capital plus Additional Tier 1 capital) of 6% and (iii) a total capital ratio of 8%.
-Beginning in 2016, a capital conservation buffer began to phase in at 0.625% per year, ultimately resulting in a now fully effective requirement of 2.5% on top of the common Tier 1, Tier 1 and total capital requirements, resulting in a required common Tier 1 equity ratio of 7%, a Tier 1 ratio of 8.5%, and a total capital ratio of 10.5%.
-Failure to satisfy any of these three capital requirements will result in limits on paying dividends, engaging in share repurchases and paying discretionary bonuses.
+The Federal Reserve and the OCC substantially amended the regulatory capital rules applicable to us.
+Currently, our minimum capital requirement is maintaining a community bank leverage ratio ("CBLR") of 8.5% or more in order to be "well capitalized".
+If we fail to maintain the minimum CBLR ratio or fail to meet the criteria that qualifies us to use CBLR, we will become ineligible to use the CBLR framework and will have to comply with Basel III rules, which includes the following minimum capital requirements: (i) a common Tier 1 equity ratio of 4.5%, (ii) a Tier 1 capital (common Tier 1 capital plus Additional Tier 1 capital) of 6% and (iii) a total capital requirements, resulting in a required common Tier 1 equity ratio of 7%, a Tier 1 ratio of 8.5%, and a total capital ratio of 10.5%).
+Failure to satisfy any of the above capital requirements will result in limits on paying dividends, engaging in share repurchases and paying discretionary bonuses.
 These limitations will establish a maximum percentage of eligible retained income that could be utilized for such actions.